tableau/server-client-python/docs/api-ref.md

 Publishes a data source to a server, or appends data to an existing data source.

-This method checks the size of the data source and automatically determines whether the publish the data source in multiple parts or in one opeation.
+This method checks the size of the data source and automatically determines whether the publish the data source in multiple parts or in one operation.

 REST API: [Publish Datasource](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#publish_data_source)